ron164/python_api_development/README.md

 - Used Cross-Origin Resource Sharing (CORS) mechanisms so that http request and data-tramsfer can be done via web browser.
 - API is deployed using heroku.
 - Visit [api](https://fastapi-rohan.herokuapp.com/docs) and try out

+To Do:
+- Setup CI/CD
+- Setup Docker